 Each morning at Hebrew College, students and faculty lead traditional and creative morning tefillot.
-Twice a week we come together in the morning as a whole community to start our day with prayer.
-Daily prayer here is an energizing and open place to awaken the spirit, discover forms of tefillot that speak to your heart and soul and teach you skills for leading communities in prayer.
+Students come at least two morning a week to tefillot - once to daven with the whole community and once to daven in smaller groups formed based on prayer needs and goals.
+Daily prayer here is an energizing and open place to awaken the spirit, discover forms of tefillot that speak to our hearts and soul and teach skills for leading communities in prayer.
 Once a week, we have tefillah groups to explore the place of prayer in our lives and work on practical, tefillah-leading skills.

 Students have the opportunity to participate in our Spiritual Direction program.
 During regular meetings with their mashia (director), students explore their connection to the Divine through conversation and meditation on typical matters of daily life.
 Spiritual Direction helps students cultivate a stance of openness to the fullness of life, deeper awareness of moments of holiness and greater ability to be in silence and offer spontaneous prayer.